5 Customer Service Myths That Hurt Productivity

 Without knowing your customers (personal info, order history, special instructions) at the time of responding to emails, it’s more difficult to offer exceptional service, and easier to make a mistake in replies.

-A help desk with the ability to save searches (including ticket properties) to call up a specific list of emails you’d like to see.
+In B2C, B2B or IT support departments, you need the ability to save searches (including ticket properties) to call up a specific list of emails you’d like to see.
 For example, Helprace allows you to save saved searches as “filters”.
 This greatly speeds up your productivity.

 Conversations can be separated between mailboxes and the right emails can be assigned to the most appropriate person automatically, without interference.
 Having all customer information at your fingertips also help in offering better customer service.